 • short-circuit power Sk” (MVA),

-• surge short-circuit current ipA(kA) – the κ coefficient determined for the ratio R/X of the resultant impedance of the network affected by the short circuit is assumed, method in accordance with the standard,
+• peak short-circuit current ipA(kA) – the κ coefficient determined for the ratio R/X of the resultant impedance of the network affected by the short circuit is assumed, method in accordance with the standard,

-• surge short-circuit current ipB(kA) – the value of the κ coefficient is assumed increased by 15% compared to that calculated in method A, the method recommended according to the standards for closed networks; in which high heterogeneity causes the R/X relations in individual branches of the replacement scheme to be different,
+• peak short-circuit current ipB(kA) – the value of the κ coefficient is assumed increased by 15% compared to that calculated in method A, the method recommended according to the standards for closed networks; in which high heterogeneity causes the R/X relations in individual branches of the replacement scheme to be different,

-• surge short-circuit current ipC(kA) – is the sum of the components calculated for each short-circuit current source separately, based on a different coefficient κ – depending on the R/X ratio of a particular branch of the equivalent circuit; the most accurate method, but non-normative,
+• peak short-circuit current ipC(kA) – is the sum of the components calculated for each short-circuit current source separately, based on a different coefficient κ – depending on the R/X ratio of a particular branch of the equivalent circuit; the most accurate method, but non-normative,

 • short-circuit breaking current for 20 ms Ib20(kA) – symmetrical,